SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

 This target is about policies that can stimulate investment in antipoverty actions, however, we interpret it more widely to cover **research about policies and poverty reduction**.
 This is because "policies for investment" is very difficult to build a search string for, as the terms are used for more than one aspect (e.g. policy to encourage investment in anti-poverty actions, investment in anti-poverty policies).

 The elements of the phrase are: *policy + antipoverty*.
-Note that this phrase is the same as the action approach.
+Note that this string is the same as the *action approach* string.

 ```py
 TS=